 Previous versions of Essential Cycling Skills were available in Arabic, Chinese, Gaelic, Polish, Punjabi, Ukrainian and Urdu.
+These translated guides are still available on the website but do not contain the most recent updates from 2023.
 We recommend using Essential Cycling Skills: Accessible PDF with an online translation tool such as Google Translate.
 Google Translate can convert PDF files directly and supports over 175 languages.
 Find out more at translate.google.co.uk